 A capitalization table, or cap table, tells you “who owns what.”
-They can be summary in nature by grouping all holders into simplified buckets such as “founders” and “investors” and/or just identifying how many shares of a given class or series of stock is outstanding without identifying individual holders.
-Or they can be detailed in nature by providing granular detail on the holdings of each individual holder and each individual type of security.
-Companies should always be able to prepare a detailed, organized, accurate capitalization table.
-Some early stage companies, or their counsel, maintain their cap tables in a spreadsheet format, but in recent years many companies have started using third-party software platforms for this purpose.
+A cap table can be summary in nature by grouping all holders into simplified buckets such as “founders” and “investors.” or it may simplify identify how many shares of a given class or series of stock are outstanding without identifying individual holders.
+Or it may be detailed in nature by providing granular detail on the holdings of each individual holder and each individual type of security.
+A company should always be able to prepare a detailed, organized, accurate capitalization table.
+Some early-stage companies, or their counsel, maintain their cap tables in a spreadsheet format, but in recent years many companies have started using third-party software platforms for this purpose.

 Last reviewed: April 27, 2021